BA Film Studies and German

 |Unit level||Level 1|

-On successful completion of the course unit, students will have developed further their ability to:
+On successful completion of this course unit, students will have reached level B2 of the Common European Framework of Reference for Languages and will have developed or honed their ability to:

 Teaching and learning methods